JLB-projects/PrScape/README.md

 |:--:|
 | *Looking at the inventory with logs selected.* |

 Items may be uniquely obtained through skills, enemies, or even bought from shops with gold in some cases.
-Collecting them is important to progress, like training production skills, completing quests and preparing for harder combat encounters.
+Collecting them is important to progress, since they are vital for training production skills, completing quests and preparing for harder combat encounters.

 # Areas